riipandi/varlet/readme.md

 Or, you can use the `varlet link` command and place your project files in any directory you want.

+### Current Issue

+Because Varlet need to modify Windows hosts file and manage Windows Services, you need to run `VarletUi.exe` and `varlet.exe` as Administrator.

 ## Building Packages

 I'm using Rider from JetBrains, but you can use [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#vstool-2019-family) too.